GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     - Ensure the VM has Internet access and install the strategy, eg. `npm install STRATEGY --save` where `STRATEGY` is the package to install, for instance, `passport-reddit`.
     - [Restart](../operation/services.md#restart) the `passport` service.

-    Unfortunately, strategies do not follow any standardized naming convention, so it's not possible to autofill the "Passport.js strategy" field based on words previously entered in the provider's display name.
+    Strategies do not follow any standardized naming convention, so it's not possible to autofill the "Passport.js strategy" field based on words previously entered in the provider's display name.
 Also, there are cases where several strategies are suitable for a given provider.

 1. Fill the name of the applicable mapping.
 Use the following table as reference: